WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

    add code so a blaster fires when the space-bar is pressed?
 You could do this by creating a turtle object to represent the shot, and then writing collision code for if it hits a rock!

+### Check your code

+If you have followed all the instructions up to the here, your code should look something like [this](ex_complete.md).

 [Back to Step 5](../step05-add_lives/readme.md)